State Of Rest: 2022: four-year-old season

-State Of Rest began his third campaign with a trip to France to contest the Group 1 Prix Ganay over 2100 metres at Longchamp Racecourse on 1 May when he was ridden by Shane Crosse and went of the fourth choice in the betting behind Skalleti, Sealiway and Mare Australis.
+State Of Rest began his third campaign with a trip to France to contest the Group 1 Prix Ganay over 2100 metres at Longchamp Racecourse on 1 May when he was ridden by Shane Crosse and went off the fourth choice in the betting behind Skalleti, Sealiway and Mare Australis.
 He raced fourth of the six runners before making steady progress in the straight, taking the lead 200 metres from the finish and winning by three quarters of a length from the outsider Pretty Tiger.
 O'Brien commented "The race didn’t set up perfectly for him and he managed it very well...
 He has a very good constitution, it’s not every horse you could campaign the way this lad has been campaigned.
 I think it’s a testament to the horse’s mind, his versatility and his constitution to travel as much as he has and keep performing.”

 Three weeks after his win in France, State Of Rest started 2/1 joint favourite for the Tattersalls Gold Cup at the Curragh.
 He raced in mid division before finishing strongly to take third place behind Alenquer and High Definition beaten a neck and the same by the first two.
 The Racing Post commented that Crosse had given the colt "too much to do".

 The Group 1 Prince of Wales's Stakes over ten furlongs on good to firm ground on 15 June attracted a small but select field with the five contenders being State Of Rest, Bay Bridge, Shahryar, Lord North and Grand Glory.
 Starting the 5/1 third choice in the betting, State Of Rest took the lead from the start and set a steady pace before accelerating approaching the last quarter mile and kept on well in the closing stages to win by a length from Bay Bridge.
 After the race Joseph O'Brien said “He’s a very tough horse and he’s a very hard horse to go past.
 We knew he’d be fighting hard at the line.
 Shane executed it perfectly...
 I was quite relaxed watching the race because it was going how I hoped it would.
 It’s not very often that happens in racing.
 I think it was probably a career best but he had been training very well."

 On 14 August connections of State Of Rest entered him in the Group 1 Prix du Haras de Fresnay-le-Buffard Jacques le Marois at Deauville over the 1600-metre distance.
 Starting at odds slightly over 13/2 State Of Rest was up close in the early stages of the event but with 600 meters to run he had dropped out to the tail of the field.

 In late August 2022, State Of Rest was retired from racing after an MRI scan conducted by Racing Victoria found an issue.
-State Of Rest was being aimed to return back to Australia to defend his Cox Plate crown at the Moonee Valley in October.
+State Of Rest was being aimed to return to Australia to defend his Cox Plate crown at the Moonee Valley in October.